 The mainstreaming should aid the FATA people economically and reduce militancy in the region, which would contribute greatly to Pakistan’s peace and security.
-Despite government approval and repeated assurances by the country’s top leadership that changes in the FATA governance system is a must and the status quo must end, the process has been stalled, as there are differences in opinion on the future status of FATA.
+Despite government approval and repeated assurances by the country’s top leadership that changes in the FATA governance system are a must and the status quo must end, the process has been stalled, as there are differences in opinion on the future status of FATA.
 Still, many tribesmen are hopeful the government will go ahead with the approved plan of mainstreaming FATA and their agony will end.

 FATA—Pakistan’s Federally Administered Tribal Areas—is widely considered one of the most volatile regions in the world.

 Pakistan inherited FATA’s “special status” from the British colonial empire in 1947, and the region is still ruled under the British-era Frontier Crimes Regulations, which differs significantly from the legal system that applies to the rest of the country.

 In the wake of 9/11, FATA became a haven for militants of all hues and thus of major concern to the international community.
 The emergence of the Pakistani Taliban converted FATA into an epicentre of terrorist attacks on mainland Pakistan.
 Though recent Pakistani military operations have dislodged the Pakistani Taliban in most parts of FATA territories, bringing relative peace to the region, there is concern that the militants could stage a comeback once the military leaves the region.

 The consensus in Pakistan is that the only lasting solution for FATA’s problems is bringing the region under the legal system and governmental authority of the rest of Pakistan.
 However, there is disagreement over the mode and degree of integration.